Haliburton’s Skyline Bonspiel once again attracted teams from across the province to compete for its 60th year of existence.

 “Times change,” Hussey said.
 “I think of the older days, you stayed up till one or two in the morning.
 Now, if you’re not in bed by 10 or 11, there’s something wrong.”

-Haliburton Curling Club president Dave Moss said the demographics of curling have shifted and running the event with more teams became difficult logistically.
+Haliburton Curling Club director Dave Moss said the demographics of curling have shifted and running the event with more teams became difficult logistically.

 “The curling demographic is an aging demographic,” Moss said, noting the club’s average age is 67.
 “People don’t want to curl at night, they don’t want to curl at midnight and society’s changed to the point.”